 - We have worked with Manchester University and The Manchester Museum on the ‘Voice Box’ project to celebrate 10 years of the Martin Harris Centre for Music and Drama.

 - We work closely with other schools in Manchester to share good practice and we were recently entered, and won, the inter-school writing competition.

 - Due to our fantastic central location we are able to make full use of all the opportunities that the city offers us such as theatre trips, cinema screenings, author visits and links to the various universities.

 KS3 English Curriculum

 In the Autumn term pupils study a range of texts (including whole novels and poetry) linked by the theme of ‘War and Conflict’.
 They build upon the analytical skills taught in Year 7 and read critically to explain how language, grammar, text structure and organisational features affect meaning.
-In the Spring term pupils follow the ‘Titanic’ unit in order to analyse non-fiction texts and write for a range of audiences and purposes.
+In the Spring term pupils follow the ‘Travel Writing’ unit in order to analyse non-fiction texts and write for a range of audiences and purposes.
 Pre-1914 short stories are also compared in order to explore how tension is built effectively.
 Pupils also develop their spoken language as they present information and participate in debates.
 In the Summer term pupils explore a second Shakespeare play and further develop their analytical skills.

 Year 9 is a transition year in that it prepares pupils for the demands of GCSE.
 Throughout the year, pupils will study a range of texts, including prose, poetry and drama.
 They will write for a range of audiences and purposes and will continue to focus on sentence construction and punctuation.
 Pupils will also practise writing under examination conditions to develop their examination technique.